PFM-1 mine: Afghanistan

 PFM-1 was used during the Soviet invasion of Afghanistan, allegedly resulting in a high number of casualties among children from the mine being mistaken for a toy due to its shape and coloring.

 Ukraine

 The Ukrainian government alleged that the Russian Federation deployed PFM-1 mines during the 2022 Russian invasion of Ukraine.
 In June, Human Rights Watch (HRW) reported that Russia had used "at least seven types of antipersonnel mines in at least four regions of Ukraine: Donetsk, Kharkiv, Kyiv, and Sumy".

 Both Russia (invading forces) and Ukraine (defending force) have widely used the mines, often using tactics such as dropping from heavy lift drones to remotely mine areas.
-Ukrainian civilians have regularly been maimed by illegal Russian mining efforts.

 Similar weapons

 The PFM-1 is very similar to the BLU-43 landmine used by the US Army in Operation Igloo White in Laos during the Vietnam War.
 According to a U.S. military document, the Soviet military created PFM-1 after reverse-engineering BLU-43.